When the distant crest of Citlaltépetl first peaks above the low rolling hills my eyes widen and my stomach drops.

 Waiting for the sunrise (In order from left: Pete, Matt, Jorge and me)

-When the sun breaks, a universe of colors I have no names for burst from the landscape.
-Roses, greens, oranges, purples and blues in all directions.
+When the sun breaks, a universe of colors I have no names for burst out from the landscape below.
+Roses, greens, oranges, purples, and blues in all directions.
 The air is so cold, my body so tired, and the beauty of the world so inadequately captured by words.
 I am crying for joy, my tears sting and cling as ice to my face.

 And finally, with crampons strapped on and our hearts satiated, we nod at each other, take out our ice axes and continue our journey.
 We have some five hours more to go to return to our Tang orange refuge.

-I tell the others go a bit ahead and stay at the peak.
-Truthfully, I didn't know if I could get even half way.
-And in all my imagining, I didn't realize what it would mean to climb this mountain.
+I tell the others to go a bit ahead and stay at the peak.
+In all my imagining, I didn't realize what it would mean to climb this mountain.
 Citlaltépetl gave me a chance, and perhaps I did too.
 A chance to trust in my own strength and resolve, to be simultaneously humble and audacious.

 Note: This is the part where I say, don't do as I do.
 I went with a group that had never been on the southern face.
 Even I could have respected Citlaltépetl more by going with people who know the way.
-Or, if you do choose to go with a less experienced group, go after others are already forging the path ahead.
 Be sure to watch weather reports beforehand and listen to your body.
 If you've got altitude sickness, slow down, pause or turn back.
 The mountain isn't going anywhere, and there can always be another climb.